princego/atomistic_modeling/session3_bond_length/README.md

 ```

 ## Output files
-After the calculation finishes, you'll see a folder named `jobxx` containing all the input and output files, where xx is the job id.
-To see the output files, change the directory to jobxx.
+After the calculation finishes, you'll see a folder named `jobxy` containing all the input and output files, where xy is the job id.
+To see the output files, change the directory to jobxy.

 ```
-cd jobxx
+cd jobxy
 ```

 ### Measuring the relaxed bond length between two N atoms